kaiban-ai/KaibanJS/README.md

      I earned a Bachelor of Science in Computer Science from FIU in 2018, and I completed a JavaScript bootcamp that same year.`, }, // Initial input for the first task
-  env: { OPENAI_API_KEY: 'your-open-ai-api-key' }, // Environment variables for the team
+  env: { OPENAI_API_KEY: "your-open-ai-api-key" }, // Environment variables for the team
 });

 // Listen to the workflow status changes